git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro-Changes.md

 * New: Setting to turn off unused drum pads
 * New: Setting to set the length for new clips
 * New: Session can be flipped if Session button is pressed twice
-* Launchpad Pro: Session "birds eye view", press Shift
+* Launchpad Pro: New: Session "birds eye view", press Shift
-* Launchpad Pro: Click and Record buttons are shown in different colors when active
+* Launchpad Pro: New: Click and Record buttons are shown in different colors when active

 # 2.0
 Requires Bitwig 2.0.